Websoft9Archive/ansible-template/docs/README.md

 ## Improve

-This document will continue to improve and broadly absorb the needs of users.
-If you have good idea, please don't hesitate to give us feedback by **Edit this page on GitHub**, and welcome you to fork this documentation on [Github](https://github.com/Websoft9/ansible-rabbitmq)
+To take more users' need into consideration, we're continuing to improve the documentation.
+If you have any good ideas, please don't hesitate to give us feedback by **Editing this page on GitHub**, and we welcome you to fork this documentation on [Github](https://github.com/Websoft9/ansible-rabbitmq)

 ## Scope

-The image library provided by Websoft9 has released on the major Cloud Platform and provides English and Chinese documents, which can be easily used by cloud users worldwide.
+The image library provided by Websoft9 has released on the major Cloud Platforms with English and Chinese documents, which brings great convenience to global cloud users to use it.